One-connectivity and finiteness of Hamiltonian $S^1$-manifolds with minimal fixed sets: Abstract

 \section{Abstract}

-Let the circle act in a Hamiltonian fashion on a compact symplectic manifold $(M, \omega)$.
+Let the circle act effectively in a Hamiltonian fashion on a compact symplectic manifold $(M, \omega)$.
 Assume that the fixed point set $M^{S^1}$ has exactly two components, $X$ and $Y$, and that $\dim(X) + \dim(Y) +2 = \dim(M)$.
 We first show that $X$, $Y$ and $M$ are simply connected.
-Then we show that, under some minor dimension restrictions, up to $S^1$-equivariant diffeomorphism, there are finitely many such manifolds in each dimension.
-Moreover, we show that, up to non-equivariant diffeomorphism, there are finitely many such manifolds in each dimension.
-In low dimensions, we have uniqueness up to equivariant diffeomorphism or homeomorphism.
-We use techniques from both areas of symplectic geometry and geometric topology; our main technique for the proof of finiteness is surgery theory.
+Then we show that, up to $S^1$-equivariant diffeomorphism, there are finitely many such manifolds in each dimension.
+Moreover, we show that in low dimensions, the manifold is unique in a certain category.
+We use techniques from both areas of symplectic geometry and geometric topology.